TIMELINE: Novak Djokovic's bid to compete at Australian Open

 Dec.
 17, 2021: Djokovic attends an event in Belgrade honoring youth tennis players.
 Parents post photos on social media showing Djokovic and the young players without masks.
 Djokovic later says he was asymptomatic, took an antigen test before the event that showed he was negative, and only received the positive PCR result after the event.

 Dec.
-18, 2021: Knowing he tested positive, Djokovic does an interview and photo shoot with the French newspaper L’Equipe.
-He acknowledges weeks later: “On reflection, this was an error of judgement.”
+18, 2021: Djokovic does an interview and photo shoot with the French newspaper L’Equipe, but does not say anything at the time about having tested positive .
+He says in January that he knew at the time he had COVID-19, saying: “On reflection, this was an error” of judgment.

 Dec.
 22, 2021: According to court documents, Djokovic tests negative for COVID-19 in Serbia.